How Does a Car Insurance Deductible Work?

 *The 12 no-fault states include Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania and Utah.

-What is a good car insurance deductible?
+What is the best car insurance deductible?

-Car insurance deductibles range anywhere from $100 to $2,000, with many options in between.
+Car insurance deductibles can range from $100 to $2,000, with many options in between.
 The average car insurance deductible is $500.
 Determining a good car insurance deductible depends on your individual financial situation and driving history.

 How do you choose a car insurance deductible?

-You'll want to determine how much you can afford to pay and when.
 For instance, if you have the money readily available, you could pay higher premiums and choose a lower deductible.
 That means if you do file a claim, you’ll pay less out of pocket for repairs.
-On the other hand, if money is tight, you may opt for lower premiums to pay upfront, and choose a higher deductible on the policy.
-If going this route, it’s important to be prepared to pay more out of pocket if filing a claim.

 Bottom line